Devolutions/WaykCustomExecutable-ps/README.md

 The `-DestinationPath` is where all output files are created, and the `-DestinationName` is the base name for output files.
 For the above command, the final custom executable will be ".\output\MyCustomExecutable.exe".

 The `-EmbedMsi` option tells the custom patcher to include the MSI inside the executable, or download the latest version of the MSI on-the-fly.
 Embedding the MSI inside the executable means a larger file size, and the need to update the executable whenever a new version of the Wayk Agent comes out.

+The `-Quiet` option tells the MSI to install "quietly" (no user interface is shown).
+Otherwise, the installation is "passive" - the MSI user interface is shown but no user interaction is possible.